 Also, make sure you stay away from the clumping cat litter.
 Rats like to chew on everything.
 If they end up chewing on their litter, it can cause fatal stomach problems.

-The 6 Best Bedding for Rats
+The 6 Best Bedding For Rats: reviewed

 Your furry pets depend on their bedding more than you think.
 They use it for sleeping, digging, nesting, and foraging.
 It also keeps them warm and comfortable.
 Plus, it maintains an odor-free cage.